adw96/stamps2018/r/README.md

 2. Use the ```svn``` command line tool to export the contents of the  folder/subdirectory onto your local machine and into a folder called rtutorials_STAMPS2018.
 </br>``` svn export "https://github.com/adw96/stamps2018.git/trunk/r" rtutorials_STAMPS2018```

+Now you should have a folder called rtutorials_STAMPS2018 that contain the contents of this folder on your local machine!
+Happy coding!